Skip to Content

 • Hit the slopes at Kicking Horse Resort – Golden’s Kicking Horse Mountain Resort is a very popular ski resort in Canada, and for good reason!
 It’s known for the huge amounts of annual snowfall and expert terrain that will challenge even the most experienced riders.
 It’s a must-visit if you’re in Golden in the winter months.

-Where to stay in Golden:
+Where to stay in Golden

 Best Western Mountainview Inn is a great choice if you’re looking for something in town.
 This hotel is clean and comfortable and has everything you could want including an indoor pool and an included breakfast.
 The reviews are great and the price is modest.

-Related read: If you aren’t quite ready to leave Golden just yet, check out the best places to stay in Golden.
+If you aren’t quite ready to leave Golden just yet, check out the best places to stay in Golden.

 5. Wapta Falls

-Wapta Falls in Yoho National Park
+Sunwapta Falls in Jasper National Park

 Located just under 30 minutes from Golden is Wapta Falls.
-It’s the largest waterfall on the Kicking Horse River in Yoho National Park at 18 meters tall and a whopping 107 meters wide!
+It’s the largest waterfall on the Kicking Horse River in Yoho National Park at 18 meters tall and a whopping 107 meters (351 feet) wide!

 What’s cool about these falls, is that if the water levels in the river are low you can walk out to the islands in the middle of the river for a closer look at these mighty falls.
 Beware though, you will get wet from the spray of the falls.